On the vector bundles from Chang and Ran's proof of the unirationality of $\mathcal{M}_g$, $g \leq 13$

-\begin{remark} (i) The hypothesis of Lemma~\ref{L:dependencyloci} is equivalent to the fact that there exists a closed subscheme $\Delta$ of $\piii$, of dimension $\leq 1$, and containing only finitely many points $x$ for which $\sci_{\Delta , x} \subseteq \fm_x^2$, such that the cokernel of the evaluation morphism of $E$ is an invertible $\sco_\Delta$-module.
+\begin{remark} (i) The hypothesis of Lemma~\ref{L:dependencyloci} is verified if there exists a closed subscheme $\Delta$ of $\piii$, of dimension $\leq 1$, containing only finitely many points $x$ for which $\sci_{\Delta , x} \subseteq \fm_x^2$, such that the cokernel of the evaluation morphism of $E$ is an invertible $\sco_\Delta$-module.

 (ii) $\sci_{\Delta , x}$ is not contained in $\fm_x^2$ if and only if there exists an open neighbourhood $U$ of $x$ in $\piii$ such that $U \cap \Delta$ is contained in a nonsingular surface. \end{remark}